JetBrains/intellij-sdk-docs/tutorials/action_system/grouping_action.md

 }
 ```

-After providing the implementation of `DynamicActionGroup` and making it return a non-empty array of actions, the last position in the **Tools** Menu should contain a new group of actions:
+After providing the implementation of `DynamicActionGroup` and making it return a non-empty array of actions, the last position in the **Tools** Menu will contain a new group of actions:

 ![Dynamic Action Group](img/dynamic_action_group.png)